MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/oem-tasks-for-bringing-up-a-usb-typec.md

     For more information, see the [guidance for bringing up the USB Role Switch Driver](dual-role-controller-bringup-for-a-usb-type-c-system.md).

 - A USB Connector Manager Driver is required for Windows to manage the USB Type-C ports on a system.
-The bring-up tasks for a USB Connector Manager driver depend on the driver that you choose for the USB Type-C ports: The Microsoft in-box UCSI (UcmUcsi.sys) driver, a UcmCx client driver, or a UcmTcpciCx client driver.
+The bring-up tasks for a USB Connector Manager driver depend on the driver that you choose for the USB Type-C ports: The Microsoft in-box UCSI (UcmUcsiCx.sys and UcmUcsiAcpiClient.sys) driver, a UcmCx client driver, or a UcmTcpciCx client driver.
 For more information, see the links in the preceding section that describe how to choose the right solution for your USB Type-C system.

 ## Test